Hoangvo92/hw2/README.md

   To run the program in Linux or MAC:
   -Use Makefile and run the content of the file main.cpp in directory homework2/homework2/main.cpp

+In this homework 2, I use Visual Studio and install 2 package fleeglut and glew to make it run.